The character sheet for Cytus II.

 - The Atoner: After Aroma's original memories as Kaori reawakened, Helena's guilt finally boiled over, and she intended to tell Aroma the truth about her identity, not caring if Aroma would hate her for it.
 Unfortunately, Aroma ran away before she got the chance.
 She redeems herself more fully by refusing Noah's offer to scrub Aroma's memories all over again and personally driving Aroma to JOEZ Cafe to hide out.

 - Aw, Look!
 They Really Do Love Each Other: Most of the time, Helena seems to treat her husband Noah as more of an annoyance, generally not paying any attention to his ramblings about what his department discovered.
 However, she readily accepted the comforting words he gave her both when she was watching over Aroma while she was comatose and when Helena found out Aroma had run away.
-Sadly, this was a one-sided affair as Noah was obsessed with Aroma instead.
+Also, despite the two of them arguing over erasing Aroma's memories again after she's brought home, Helena believes her husband is reasonable enough to be talked down even after Helena smuggles Aroma to JOEZ without his knowledge.

 - Cool Big Sis: She clearly cares a lot for Aroma, even becoming her agent to ensure that she would be able to keep her safe during her idol career.

-- On a more tragic note, she allowed Kaori to be turned into Aroma's copy so that Aroma could have a second shot at life.
+- Irony: Tragically, she allowed Kaori to be turned into Aroma's copy so that Aroma could have a second shot at life.
 Helena then becomes so terrified of losing her again that she isolates Aroma from her friends and keeps her from making new ones, basically robbing Aroma of the chance to actually live her second life.

 - It's All My Fault: Blames herself for Aroma running away because of her involvement with Kaori's memory wipe.